miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

-work you're going to put into the text-controlling muscle memory that can never be taken away from you again by the next software company forced upgrade cycle that moves things around on the menu, changes hotkeys, goes out of business, fades into oblivion as fads shift, whatever&#151;I'm not even saying use the best thing out there.
+work you're going to put into the text-controlling muscle memory that can never be taken away from you again by the next software company forced upgrade cycle that moves things around on the menu, changes hotkeys, goes out of business, fades into oblivion as fads shift, whatever—I'm not even saying use the best thing out there.
 There are vim-jockeys like me, and then there are true Wizards.
 You might think so because I can pull some cool levers behind the curtain, but no. For the likes of those, look to a small handful of folks of